Skip to content

 Use your CRA account and official CRA communications to confirm payment descriptions, dates, and amounts.
 Avoid clicking links from texts or emails claiming you must “verify” banking details to receive the benefit.
 Legitimate CRA benefit payments typically appear as direct deposits or cheques tied to your CRA profile, and you can confirm them by signing in directly through official channels rather than through message links.

-Who qualifies for the Canada Groceries and Essentials Benefit?
+How do I receive the Canada Groceries and Essentials Benefit?

 Something went wrong.
 Please refresh the page and/or try again.